hippie68/ps4-pkg-manager/README.md

 The application is not finished yet, but it is already in a usable state.
 Don't let the unfinished state discourage you from trying it out: there is no functionality included to move, change, or delete PKG files.
 I'm putting it online now as a beta version because as the project is becoming more complex I believe it could greatly profit from bug reports, different opinions/ideas, and from code contributions.
 Ideally, it becomes a community project with multiple collaborators.

+Please report any bugs by creating an issue at https://github.com/hippie68/ps4-pkg-manager/issues.

 ## Some functions in more detail

 ### PKG Properties